Infrastructure-generator/Modules/README.md

     lxc remote list

+### Instance specific configuration

+For instance specific configuration have a look at `cloud-init.yml` and configure it for your own need.
+You can find more information about cloud-init [here](https://cloudinit.readthedocs.io/en/latest/index.html).

+Make sure you change `ssh_import_id` parameter, otherwise I can potentially access you VM, if the instance is publicly accesible.

+#### cloud-init

+Both admin public key and password-based authentication is enabled.

+To replace the value of hashed_passwrd, generate a password yourself using e.g.:

+	mkpasswd --method=SHA-512

+## Run

+Once you're satisfied with your configuration, you can run:

+    terraform apply -var-file="config.example.tfvars"

+This will apply your configuration to the main.tf and execute it.

 ## Availability

-Since the script is using `cloud-init`, you need to make sure configured image works with it.
+Since the script is using `cloud-init`, you need to make sure configured image in `config.example.tfvars` has it included.
 [Here](https://cloudinit.readthedocs.io/en/latest/topics/availability.html) you can find the available distributions.

-Also while choosing an image, it must have `/cloud` appended at the end, otherwise `cloud-init` is not available in the image and terraform cannot configure the instance.
+**Hint**: Look for images that have `/cloud` appended at the end of the name.